 It’s not just humans who are attracted to this beautiful spot, either- if you visit, you can expect to see all manner of wildlife, from anteaters and armadillos to toucans, parrots, and even boa constrictors!
 Tucked behind the waterfall itself is a 20-meter long cave that contains its own inner waterfall, as well as plenty of bats and fossils of beasts from millions of years ago.

 The last stop of the tour is at the Palenque Ruins.
-During this 3-month long Mexico trip, I’ve been lucky to explore 7 different ruins and pyramids, including Chichen Itza, Tulum and Teotihuacan.
+During this 3-month long trip, I’ve been lucky to explore 7 different ruins and pyramids in Mexico, including Chichen Itza, Tulum and Teotihuacan.
 They are all beautiful and different from each others, but Palenque is definitely in my top 3 and definitely worth a day trip from San Cristobal de las Casas.
 What makes it different from all the other ruins, is its jungle setting.

 At its height, Palenque would have been one of the most magnificent cities in the entire Mayan empire.
 With thousands of buildings spread over some 15 square kilometers, this would have been a thriving city during the so-called Classical Era of Mayan civilization.